Characters of the StarCraft series: Gabriel Tosh

 Gabriel Tosh is a mysterious arms dealer and a "spectre"—an elite ghost agent enhanced through the use of terrazine, a potent psionic reagent.
 Though originally created for Ghost, Tosh is introduced in the novel Spectres and Wings of Liberty.
 Metzen describes Tosh as a "Boba Fett-type character" while Andy Chambers feels Tosh is "quasi-Rastafarian".
 Tosh possesses a nihilistic personality and believes that he must always look out for himself in order to survive.
 As such, he acts as a foil for the idealistic and honorable character of Matt Horner.
-Tosh represents an amoral influence on Raynor, and the temptation to cut corners and act like a pirate, although he is not inherently evil.
+Tosh represents an amoral influence on Raynor, and the temptation to cut corners and act like a pirate.

 The player can choose to help him break his former friends out of New Folsom Prison, or ally with Nova to end the project.